How to Hatch Chicks With An Incubator

 - Hatch eggs within 1 week of laying

-- Store eggs with small end down, at 45 degree angle
+- Store eggs with the small end down, at a 45-degree angle

-- Turn eggs each day so yolk doesn’t stick to shell
+- Turn eggs each day so the yolk doesn’t stick to the inside of the shell

 Mark your calendar with the following information: